Goodyear family: Charles W. Goodyear

 (October 15, 1846 – April 16, 1911) was an American lawyer, businessman, lumberman, and member of the prominent Goodyear family of New York.
 Based in Buffalo, New York, along with his brother, Frank, Charles was the founder and president of several companies, including the Buffalo and Susquehanna Railroad, Great Southern Lumber Company, Goodyear Lumber Co., Buffalo & Susquehanna Coal and Coke Co., and the New Orleans Great Northern Railroad Company.

 In the late 19th century, his brother and he were highly successful in harvesting timber from formerly isolated areas of Pennsylvania and New York.
 They built railroad spurs to provide access to the properties and local sawmills, using the railroads to transport lumber to market.
 In the early 20th century, they used this same strategy in the South.
 They bought several hundred thousand acres of virgin pine forest in Louisiana and Mississippi, built the largest sawmill in the world, and developed the company town of Bogalusa, Louisiana, for the workers to support their operation.
 They also built a railroad to serve the operation and connect it to markets.
 Goodyear was also a director of Marine National Bank, and of General Railway Signal.

 Frank H. Goodyear

-Frank, the younger brother of Charles W. Goodyear, married Josephine and together they had four children:
+Frank, the younger brother of Charles W. Goodyear, married Josephine Looney, and together they had four children: